artskoczylas/PortfolioEye/README.md

 - **Support for Various Asset Classes**: Initially, the application will support stocks and bonds.
 Other classes such as cryptocurrencies, real estate, etc., will be available in the future.
 - **Intuitive Interface**: An easy-to-use interface allows for quick adding, editing, and analyzing your investments.
 - **Privacy**: With the option for self-hosting, you have full control over your data.
 Your information is secure and private.

+## Plans / Roadmap

+The project was created as my participation in the 100 commits competition.
+Due to lack of time, the work is not progressing at the expected pace.
+By the end of the competition, I would like the project to have the following functionalities:

+- [X] Basic application layout
+- [X] User accounts
+- [ ] Portfolio management
+- [ ] Account management
+- [ ] Adding stock purchases
+- [ ] Fetching current stock prices (possibly using Yahoo API)
+- [ ] Calculating current stock values
+- [ ] Adding purchases of Polish retail treasury bonds
+- [ ] Calculating the current value of bonds
+- [ ] Calculating the current value of portfolios

 ## Demo

 TBA